Marzban-io/refinery-instrument-thresholds/README.md

     *   Soft Upper Limit: `K3 + (Multiplier * IKA)` (e.g., `K3 + 4.5 * IKA`)
 4.  **Hard Limit Calculation:**
     *   These are based on user-provided (Design) values.
-5.  **Visualization & Reporting:** Generates plots and summary tables as shown in the examples below.